 The District received the remainder of the permanent endowment from the Helen R. Kuenstler Revocable Trust.
-The trust provided a gift of \$799,037 to the District.
-Income and net appreciation from the gift will be used for the purchase of books or any form of reading materials that are substitutes for books, including, but not limited to, electronic books. \$25,000 of the total amount was received in June 2020, bringing the total amount received to \$824,037.
-As of June 30, 2021, \$94,583 has been generated from the endowment.
+The trust provided a gift of \$799,037 to the District in fiscal year 2021 which consisted of \$781,291 of permanent endowment funds and \$17,746 of accumulated interest and dividends.
+Going forward, interest and dividends less investment fees from the gift will be used for the purchase of books or any form of reading materials that are substitutes for books, including, but not limited to, electronic books.
+Total accumulated interest and dividends less investment fees from the gift was \$98,371 as of June 30, 2023 and recorded as a restricted investment in the General Fund.